 One of the best and easiest ways to see Disney characters is to make a reservation at a restaurant with character dining.
 While you will pay a premium for these dining experiences, they’re a better alternative to waiting in long character meet-and-greet lines (many of which are not shaded).

-Here are a list of some of our favourite dining experiences;
+Here is a list of some of our favorite dining experiences;

-Another option is to head to one of the many character greeting locations.
-Some of these are location specific.
-For example, the Disney princesses are generally found in one spot, Princess Fairytale Hall in the Magic Kingdom, while Mickey Mouse has a number of regularly scheduled meeting locations across all 4 parks, as detailed above.
+There are many character greeting locations around Disney World.
+For example, the Disney princesses are generally found in one spot, Princess Fairytale Hall in the Magic Kingdom, while Mickey Mouse has several regularly scheduled meeting locations across all 4 parks, as detailed above.

 Magic Kingdom